CDRT/mk_docs/docs/guides/lcu/functions/install-lnvupdate.md

 Interactive installers may hang the deployment waiting for user input.

-IMPORTANT - Reboots: Some packages may require reboots or system restarts.
+**Reboots**: Some packages may require reboots or system restarts.
 Check the result object for `ActionNeeded` property.

 ## BIOS Update Registry Keys